serif-health/takehome/DS_README.md

 Case in point - there are two different main datasets for transparency, one produced by health insurers and another produced by hospitals.
 Each has a different schema, and each respective insurer and hospital comply to varying degrees of correctness and completeness.

-Your task is to combine a small extract from each of these two distinct data samples consisting of three hospitals' pricing data for three distinct medical billing codes.
+Your task is to combine a small extract from each of these two distinct data samples.
 One sample comes from the Transparency in Coverage data, the other comes from the Hospital Price Transparency files hosted by those specific hospitals.
 The objective is to combine both samples into a cohesive and unified schema that aligns each billing code / payer / hospital combination.
 Do your best to identify the records that are common in both datasets and identify to what degree these data sets agree or disagree.

 ### Concrete Example
 The negotiated Aetna Commercial reimbursement rate for CPT/HCPCS code 43239 (an endoscopy and biospy procedure) at Montefiore Medical Center is listed at 1246.73 in their hospital file.
 When you look for the same hospital entity in the Aetna payer dataset, you'll find many different rates for 43239.
 Which rate is best to cross-compare?
 How might you align the sources?